Your Step-by-Step Brick Patio Installation Guide

 The secret to preventing water from pooling on your patio or running toward your house is a gentle, almost imperceptible slope.
 The industry standard is to create a grade that drops by 1/4 inch for every foot of patio length, directed away from your home’s foundation.
 For example, if your paver patio extends 12 feet from your back door, the outer edge should be about three inches lower than the edge against the house.
 This subtle incline is enough to guide rainwater toward your lawn or a designated drainage area, keeping your foundation dry and your pavers stable.

-Add Drainage Solutions
+Considering Additional Drainage Solutions

 Sometimes, a simple slope isn’t enough, especially if your yard has heavy clay soil or you live in an area prone to downpours.
 In these cases, incorporating dedicated drainage solutions is a smart move.
 A popular option is a French drain, which is essentially a gravel-filled trench that collects and redirects excess water away from the patio area.
 Another choice is a channel drain, a grated drain that sits flush with the patio surface to catch runoff.
 For a more integrated approach, you could even consider permeable pavers, which allow water to seep through the surface and into the ground below.